 - Take inventory of your most important qualities, capabilities, strengths accomplishments, experiences, and skills, and work them into your resume.

 - Select the resume format that suits you best.
-Do not try to make your resume look like everyone else’s.
+Do not try to make your resume look like everyone else’s resume.
 Think creatively and package yourself in the best way possible.